 7. Customer Service Resources

 For a customer with concerns, the most helpful resources are the ones that address your situation perfectly.
-Generic introductory how-tos or FAQs are good to have, but they also lack the personal details and human element that can turn a bad customer service experience into a positive one.
+Generic introductory how-to or FAQs are good to have, but they also lack the personal details and human element that can turn a bad customer service experience into a positive one.

-That’s why companies are turning to personalized content for better customer service.
+That’s why companies are turning to personalized for better customer service.
 This onboarding video by SelectHealth shows how customer data can be used to provide more helpful content.

 By including only relevant details, the insurance company was able to deliver a much more personalized and informative welcome, starting the relationship off right.